JuliaAI/MLJ.jl/docs/src/composing_models.md

 In MLJ learning networks treat the flow of information during training and predicting separately.
-For this reason, simpler examples may appear more slighlty more complicated than in other approaches.
-However, in more sophisticated examples, such as _stacking_, the separation is essential.
+For this reason, simpler examples may appear more slightly more complicated than in other frameworks.
+However, in more sophisticated examples, such as _stacking_, this separation is essential.

 ### Building a simple learning network

 ![](wrapped_ridge.png)

-The diagram above depicts a learning network which standardises the input data `X`, learns an optimal Box-Cox transformation for the target `y`, predicts new target values using ridge regression, and then inverse-transforms those predictions, for later comparison with the original test data.
-The machines are labelled in yellow.
+The diagram above depicts a learning network which standardizes the input data `X`, learns an optimal Box-Cox transformation for the target `y`, predicts new target values using ridge regression, and then inverse-transforms those predictions, for later comparison with the original test data.
+The machines are labeled in yellow.
 We first need to import the RidgeRegressor model (you will need `MLJModels` in your load path):